 Salt encourages fluid retention, so we also recommend you refrain from adding salt or eating high-sodium foods for two weeks after rhinoplasty.

 Avoiding spicy food is also a good idea.
 You may love your snacks flaming hot, but spices like chillies irritate the nasal passages which not only feels uncomfortable but can cause sneezing or swelling.
+Be sure to read about important details before getting a nose job.

 Attend Your Scheduled Post-Operative Appointments